Board of Trustees

 Higher Education Advisor to the Governor at State of Michigan

-James D. Spaniolo recently completed almost a decade as the seventh president of the University of Texas at Arlington.
-During his presidency (2004-2013), enrollment increased by 34% to more than 33,800 total, annual research expenditures more than tripled to $71.4 million, and private giving more than tripled to over $20 million annually.
+James D. Spaniolo served almost a decade as the seventh president of the University of Texas at Arlington, retiring in 2013.
+During his presidency, enrollment increased by 34% to more than 33,800 total, annual research expenditures more than tripled to $71.4 million, and private giving more than tripled to over $20 million annually.
 President Spaniolo initiated and completed more than $400 million in campus construction, including a major engineering research complex and a 20-acre mixed-use development, the centerpiece of which is a 7,000-seat College Park Center.

 Mr. Spaniolo’s career has encompassed leadership roles as a communications lawyer and executive, senior officer of a national philanthropic foundation, as well as a dean and university president.
 Most recently, he served as the President and CEO of the North Texas Commission, a public/private, non-partisan partnership of businesses, municipalities and higher education institutions, which promotes and advocates for the vitality of the North Texas Region, including 13 counties and 7.4 million residents.

 Mr. Spaniolo earned his undergraduate degree in political science from Michigan State University, his law degree from The University of Michigan Law School, and a master’s degree in public administration from The University of Michigan Institute of Public Policy Studies (now the Gerald R. Ford School of Public Policy).